-The Hamilton County Health Department reported 70 new cases of COVID-19 on Friday, bringing the total number of people diagnosed with the disease since the beginning of the pandemic to 9,119.
-Two new deaths were reported.
-Ninety-one people have now died from COVID-19 in Hamilton County.
+The Hamilton County Health Department reported 160 new cases of COVID-19 over the weekend bringing the total number of people diagnosed with the disease since the beginning of the pandemic to 9,702.
+One new additional death was reported.
+Ninety-five people have now died from COVID-19 in Hamilton County.

 Click on the link below for statewide statistics:

 On Monday the number of active cases across the county stood at 595.
 The health department reported that 9,012 people in the county have now recovered from COVID-19.

-The health department reported a total of 61 people hospitalized suffering from the virus, or persons under investigation.
-Fifteen people are now in intensive care.
+The health department reported a total of 64 people hospitalized suffering from the virus, or persons under investigation.
+Ten people are now in intensive care.

 Hamilton County Mayor Jim Coppinger announced in a Sept.
 3 press conference that wearing masks will be mandatory through October 8.
 The mandatory order, officials said, came as a result of an increase in cases and hospitalizations.

 Defying the mask mandate is a Class C Misdemeanor, punishable by a $50 fine or up to 30 days in jail.
 Sheriff Jim Hammond released a statement saying that it was not his goal for his deputies to actively seek violators.
 He would leave enforcement to the discretion of his deputies.